NextronSystems/thor-microsoft-defender-guide/usage/retrieve-and-configure-thor-seed.rst

 expressions.

 .. figure:: ../images/image8.png
-   :target: ../_images/image8.png
    :alt: False Positive filters

    False Positive filters

-It’s important to use escaping as it is used in regular expressions to escape e.g., back slashes, periods, dollar and asterisk characters.
+It's important to use escaping as it is used in regular expressions to escape e.g., back slashes, periods, dollar and asterisk characters.
 The expression is applied to a full log line.
 The `THOR manual <https://thor-manual.nextron-systems.com/en/latest/>`_ has more information on these filters and a list of examples.